openintegrationhub/openintegrationhub/docs/possibleDataSyncConflicts.md

   - Disadvantage: Changes made by an end user in the target system are not recognized in certain cases e.g. end user updates dataset X (lastModified and modifier updated) --> OIH sends update for dataset X (lastModified and modifier updated) --> connectors polls for new and updated data.
 - Implement a sync flag for changes made by an end-user.
 This ensures that changes by an end-user are not overwritten.
 Polling trigger could fetch for lastModified and syncFlag === true.
   - Requires the target system to implement a syncFlac column
-  - Requires the target systems API to provide a filter for syncFlag field
+  - Requires the target systems API to provide a filter for syncFlag field#

+---